Mass hierarchy, mass gap and corrections to Newton's law on thick branes with Poincare symmetry: Introduction

+We then recall a quite general result given in \cite{Giovannini} which shows that the Schr\"odinger dynamical equations of the scalar fluctuations of the system can be expressed in a certain form inferred from supersymmetric quantum mechanics which guarantees that the corresponding spectrum of fluctuations is positive definite and there are no negative tachyonic modes, ensuring the stability of the brane configuration under the scalar sector of perturbations.
+We go further and show analytically that for the considered solutions of our scalar-tensor system, the corresponding quantum mechanical potentials are positive definite potential barriers, implying that there are no localized scalar perturbations in our braneworld model.

-By considering an scenario in which, in addition to the thick brane, a (in principle thin, positive tension) probe brane -- where the Standard Model (SM) particles are trapped -- is located at an appropriated distance away from the thick brane, we are able to solve the mass hierarchy problem by following the procedure of References \cite{rs,lr}.
-Due to the existence of the mass gap in the graviton KK--spectrum, the solution is much simpler and transparent than in thin RS brane configuration.
-Concluding remarks are finally given.
+By considering an scenario in which, in addition to the thick brane, a (in principle thin, positive tension) probe brane -- where the Standard Model (SM) particles are trapped -- is located at an appropriate distance away from the thick brane, we are able to solve the mass hierarchy problem with positive branes by following the procedure of References \cite{rs,lr} in both cases.
+Due to the existence of the mass gap in the graviton KK--spectrum of the first analyzed case, the solution is much simpler and transparent than in the Lykken--Randall thin brane configuration.